chnm/thatcamp-org/wp-content/plugins/links-shortcode/readme.txt

 2. Resulting list of links

 == Changelog ==

+= 1.6.1 (29-09-2013) =
+* Fixed issue with initializing Links shortcode template on first activation.
+* Fixed issue with table names not starting with the default 'wp_'.

 = 1.6 (02-09-2013) =
 * In Wordpress 3.5 the Link manager is disabled by default if you don't have any Links.
 This plugin now enables it anyway (which would be a logical thing to do if you want to use Links Shortcodes) in exactly the same way that the Links Manager plugin does this.